ELF-Lab/ParserTools/csv2fst/README.md

 ### JSON config files

-You need to specify a JSON configuration file which controlls the generation of lexc files.
-Check `examples/ojiwe_verbs.json` for an example.
+You need to specify a JSON configuration file which controls the generation of lexc files.
+See `examples/ojiwe_verbs.json` for an example.

 You need to specify the following parameters:

 | Parameter | Description | Example |
 |-----------|-------------|---------|